Yoga At Your Place

 Will I have to do headstands or upside down poses?

 In our classes, you will never have to do any pose if it doesn’t feel right for you.
-Generally in class, students are given a choice – they may choose to do a stronger pose (stretch) or a gentler one.
+You are always given a choice – to do a stronger pose (stretch) or a gentler one.
 And if at any time a stretch is too difficult for you, or causes you any discomfort, we encourage you to stop.
 The teacher will then assist you to either do the stretch in a better way, or give you a different stretch that suits your body more.

 What clothes do I wear to a yoga class?